vuminhkh/tosca-runtime/README.md

   # To reset to the default local docker daemon configuration
   use-default
   ```
-* After that you can begin to work with this bootstrapped daemon in tout transparency as if you are working in local configuration.
+* After that you can begin to work with this bootstrapped daemon in all transparency as if you are working in local configuration.